 Sites on Piney Run, Gillis Falls, and Big Pipe Creek were identified as future reservoir sites in the 1960s.
 The Piney Run Reservoir in the southeastern portion of the County was completed in January 1975.
-The multi-purpose reservoir was designed to provide a safe yield of 3.5 MGD.
+The multi-purpose reservoir was designed to provide a safe yield of 3.5 mgd.
 Land is committed to protect the areas around the Union Mills Reservoir on Big Pipe Creek and the Gillis Falls Reservoir on Gillis Falls to provide for long-range water supplies.
 These will be regional water supply facilities, providing drinking water to areas of the county where there is an insufficient groundwater supply.
-As of December 2010, the county owned 65 percent of the property for the Union Mills Reservoir and 83 percent of the Gillis Falls Reservoir.
+As of December 2010, the county owned 65 percent of the property for the Union Mills Reservoir.